supaflyENJOY/DynamicsDocs/docs/Encounters/DeactivateEncounters.md

 <img src ="/img/ConfirmUpdate.png" width="500" height="200"/>

-### Recurrence pattern set by number of occurrences:
+### Recurrence pattern set by number of occurrences

 1. Navigate to the encounter occurrences tab on the recurring encounter